alexsiracusa/DB-MQP/database/installation_instructions/ORACLE.md

 - `oracle/database:19.3.0-ee` specifies the image name to create the container from (i.e. the image we just made).

 The full documentation on the command line arguments can be found on the GitHub `README.md` [here](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance#how-to-build-and-run).

+The container will take 5-10 minutes to start before you can connect to the database.
+Progress can be viewed in Docker Desktop by clicking on the container and viewing the logs. `DATABASE IS READY TO USE!` will be printed when it is done.

 ## Appendix: Connection Parameters